leveldb-erlang/h2leveldb/README.md

   * On SmartOS, you need to create a ZFS dataset and delegate it to your zone to achieve this.
-- h2leveldb uses Snappy compression by default, you might want to turn off compression on ZFS.
+- h2leveldb uses Snappy compression by default, you might want to turn off compression at ZFS dataset.
 - As a general rule, adding a separate spindle (HDD) for ZIL and an SSD partition for L2ARC will improve performance.